How long do I have to wait to expunge my records?

 Filing for expungement after supervision is finished

-If you successfully complete a sentence of supervision, except as discussed below, then you must wait 2 years after the end of your last sentence to file a petition to expunge those supervisions.
+If you successfully complete a sentence of supervision, except as discussed below, you must wait 2 years after the end of your last sentence to file a petition to expunge those supervisions.

 Waiting period for non-felony and Class 4 convictions